-Jordan Ludwig is an associate in the Antitrust Group in Crowell & Moring's Los Angeles office, where he focuses on antitrust litigation, complex commercial litigation, and appeals.
+Jordan Ludwig is a counsel in the Antitrust Group in Crowell & Moring's Los Angeles office, where he focuses on antitrust litigation, complex commercial litigation, and appeals.
 Versed in all aspects of litigation, Jordan has extensive experience litigating high-stakes cases under the Sherman Act, Cartwright Act, and Section 17200, California's Unfair Competition Law (UCL).
 In addition to his antitrust practice, he has litigated a wide variety of complex cases, including those involving the Racketeer Influenced and Corrupt Organizations (RICO) Act, the securities laws, legal malpractice, tortious interference, and breach of fiduciary duty.
 His clients have ranged from individuals to Fortune 10 companies and have spanned diverse industries.

 Jordan is currently representing an automobile manufacturer against a price-fixing cartel among providers of vehicle-carrier services and another corporate client against a price-fixing cartel among manufactures of refrigerant compressors.
 Among his past engagements, Jordan was the principal author of the winning appellate briefs that helped define the standard for pleading an antitrust conspiracy in the U.S. Court of Appeals for the First Circuit.
 He has experience litigating in various trial and appellate courts in California and nationwide.